iamkunalgoswami/learnJavaAnnotations/README.md

     }
 }
 ```
     6. HelloController
        •  My original App.java just prints to console
        •  Controllers handle HTTP requests and return responses
-       •  Without at least one controller, visiting the URL would show an error
+       •  Without at least one controller, visiting the URL would show an error.